 Both the D850 and the SL are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D850 replaced the earlier Nikon D810, while the SL does not have a direct predecessor.

-So how do things add up?
-Is the Nikon D850 better than the Leica SL or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Nikon D850 and the Nikon D850?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Nikon D850: